Confidentiality & Conflict of Interest Policy

 EYE-LAW CHAMBERS, hereinafter referred to as ‘the Organisation’ is committed to providing a confidential service to its users.
 No identifiable personal information given to the Organisation will be shared with any other organisation or individual without the user’s expressed permission.

 The purpose of the Confidentiality Policy is to ensure that all staff and members understand the Organisation’s requirements in relation to the disclosure of personal data and confidential information.
+It will be published on our website for clients to see.

 For the purpose of this policy, confidentiality relates to the transmission of personal, sensitive or identifiable information about individuals or organisations (confidential information), which comes into the possession of the Organisation through its work.